gkaf89/NCC-Trainings/docs/openmp/exercise-2.md

 ??? question "Questions"

-     - What is the value of the varible `var` in the parallel region and after the parallel region?
+     - What is the value of the variable `var` in the parallel region and after the parallel region?
      - Is variable `var` has been updated after the parallel region, if not why, think?